estellaarrieta/aebn-vod-downloader/README.md

 ### This Python script allows you to download full movies from aebn.com without even having an account, all you need is a URL!
 Works by parsing a preview playlist to get full movie segment's urls, downloads them, and uses ffmpeg to mux video and audio.

-Dependencies:
+## Dependencies

-- ffmpeg (provide directory as a prameter or add to PATH)
+- FFmpeg (provide directory as a prameter or add to PATH)
 - lxml (https://pypi.org/project/lxml/)
 - requests (https://pypi.org/project/requests/)